agapoff/check_kubernetes/README.md

       -N NAMESPACE     Optional namespace for some modes.
 By default all namespaces will be used -n NAME          Optional deployment name or pod app label depending on the mode being used.
 By default all objects will be checked
-      -o TIMEOUT       Timeout in seconds; default is 15 -w WARN          Warning threshold for pod restart count (in pods mode); default is 30 -c CRIT          Critical threshold for pod restart count (in pods mode); default is 150 -h               Show this help and exit
+      -o TIMEOUT       Timeout in seconds; default is 15 -w WARN          Warning threshold for TLS expiration days and for pod restart count (in pods mode); default is 30 for both days and restart count
+      -c CRIT          Critical threshold for pod restart count (in pods mode); default is 150 -h               Show this help and exit